-Specific tips and questions for your organisation in speech bubbles are also provided throughout to help you relate the topics covered to your own experience.
+Specific tips and questions for your organisation are also provided throughout to help you relate the topics covered to your own experience.
 Finally, detailed signposts to further resources are provided at the end of each chapter.

 CHAPTER 1: Laying the foundations